grant funding

 Final proposal question:

-Please upload a budget on the following template.
+Please upload a budget using the following template.
 This budget template will serve the needs of the reviewing process.
 Before funding is distributed, SJIPH will provide an official budget template for contract purposes, and your coordinating institution may require a different budget template.

 Instructions: